 The rich red color of red grapefruit is due to lycopene, a powerful carotenoid phytonutrient (antioxidant) that appears to fight tumor growth.
 Lycopene exists to a lesser extent in pink grapefruit.

 Take a look at two entire dinner’s worth of red grapefruit recipes.
-Some of the 10 recipes:

-RED GRAPEFRUIT & AVOCADO SALAD
+RECIPE: RED GRAPEFRUIT & AVOCADO SALAD

-1. Brush 2 teaspoons of lemon juice over flesh of avocados; set aside.
+1. BRUSH 2 teaspoons of lemon juice over flesh of avocados; set aside.

 Comments are closed.